5 min read · June 5, 2026

 Start with your bottleneck.
 If you are drowning in applications, a screening and matching tool or an AI ATS helps most; if you cannot find candidates, a sourcing tool like hireEZ or SeekOut; if you run high-volume hourly hiring, a conversational tool like Paradox or Humanly; and if your job posts attract the wrong people, a job-description tool.
 Then weigh five things: whether it integrates with your ATS, how explainable its matching is, how fast it is to implement, the pricing model against your team size, and the candidate experience it creates.
 Most teams add one or two AI tools around their existing ATS rather than replacing everything at once.

-They are tools that apply AI to hiring, across sourcing candidates, screening and matching applicants, interviewing and scheduling, and taking interview notes, usually alongside or inside an ATS.
+AI recruiting tools apply AI to hiring, across sourcing candidates, screening and matching applicants, interviewing and scheduling, and taking interview notes, usually alongside or inside an ATS.

 It depends on your bottleneck: hireEZ or SeekOut for sourcing, Workable or Manatal for an all-in-one ATS, Paradox or HireVue for interviewing, and Metaview for interview notes.